 This means continuous study at a university level, including study at workplaces, or other studies where similar requirements are made regarding preparatory education and study at the university level.
 A person attending individual courses is not considered as being enrolled in full study.
 Apprenticeship and other acknowledged vocational study at the secondary-school level also fall under this category.

 A renewal of a student residence permit must be applied for at least four (4) weeks before its expiry.
 If this is done, the applicant is authorized to remain in Iceland during the processing of his/her application by the Directorate of Immigration.
 If renewal of the residence permit is not applied for before expiry, the application will be processed as if it were a first permit – not renewal.
 An application that is received after the expiry of an older permit will be refused if the applicant is not authorized to stay in Iceland during the processing of his/her application.
-See further Procedure of applications and permit to stay.
+See further information on the application process and permission to stay.

 The applicant must show up in person when renewing a residence permit, either at the service desk of the Directorate of Immigration or at the offices of district commissioners outside of the capital area.
 The applicant will be photographed and must provide a signature sample.
 The applicant should bring his/her passport.